Complex Gaussianity of long-distance random wave processes: Statistics in the scintillation regime

-This concludes the proof of the corollary when $a_\eps=a>0$.
-The proof of the result when $a_\eps\to0$ is obtained similarly using the smoothness of $I_2$ solution of a heat equation. \end{proof} We now come to the proof of tightness and stochastic continuity of the process $x\to\phi^\eps(z,r,x)$. \begin{proof}[Proof of Theorem \ref{thm:tightness}.]
+} \end{proof} We now come to the proof of tightness and stochastic continuity of the process $x\mapsto\phi^\eps(z,r,x)$. \begin{proof}[Proof of Theorem \ref{thm:tightness}.]
 We break the derivation of the result into several steps. \paragraph{Equation for $\phi^\eps$. } For $r$ fixed, we introduce the dilation-translation operator

 The moments of $\phi^\eps$ and $u^\eps$ are then related by

 which defines ${\mathcal S}^\eps_{p,q}$ implicitly.
 We observe that in the Fourier domain,

 Let us define